bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 Notice that in each iteration, we are lowering the KL divergence between our :math:`Q` and :math:`P` distributions, so we're guaranteed to be improving each time.
-Of course in general we won't converge to a global maximum but it's a heck of easier to compute than MCMC.
+Of course in general we won't converge to a global maximum but it's a heck of a lot easier to compute than MCMC.

 |h2| Mean-Field Approximation for the Univariate Gaussian |h2e|